Quick Verdict

 - Platform cost: $0

-- Execution limit: None — unlimited workflows, unlimited executions
+- Execution limit: None unlimited workflows, unlimited executions

-- Technical requirement: Server configuration, ongoing maintenance
+- Technical requirement: Server configuration, Docker or npm setup, ongoing maintenance

 n8n Cloud: